Every form of marketing needs conversions to be tracked effectively. Email marketing is one of them.

 Go to the Google analytics registration page.

-On the next screen, click on sign up button.
+On the next screen, click on the signup button.

-Fillup the account name, website name and website details correctly along with other details.
+Fill up the account name, website name, and website details correctly, along with other information.
 Be careful with your website protocol selection.
-If your website loads on HTTPS select HTTPS only and if not then select HTTP.
+If your site loads on HTTPS, select HTTPS only and if not, then choose HTTP.

 Click on the get tracking ID button by scrolling down below.

 Great, your Google Analytics profile is set up.
 Now you’ll have to link it to your website.
-If you are using WordPress I recommend you to install the Google analytics WD plugin.
+If you are using WordPress, I recommend you install the Google Analytics WD plugin.
 It will make your task much easier.

 Publish A “Thank You” Page

-Google analytics tracks conversions when people sign up for your mailing list and they are redirected to a particular page (which we’ll set up later in this tutorial).
+Google Analytics tracks conversions when people sign up for your mailing list and are redirected to a particular page (which we’ll set up later in this tutorial).